 Ordinary Time: November 9th

-Feast of the Dedication of the Lateran Basilica
+Feast of the Dedication of St. John Lateran

 Other Titles: Dedication of St. John Lateran